 Versatility, passion and innovation are the hallmarks of American conductor Janna Hymes.
 Renowned for her inspiring performances, musical depth and energetic presence both on and off the podium, she has developed a reputation as an exciting, detailed communicator.
 Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details”, Ms. Hymes is Music Director of Indiana’s Carmel Symphony Orchestra (CSO) since 2017.
 A popular guest conductor, Hymes continues to expand her relationships with orchestras nationwide.

 Ms. Hymes' previous posts include Music Director of the Maine Grand Opera, Associate Conductor of the Indianapolis Symphony, Resident Conductor of the Charlotte Symphony and Music Director of the Columbus Women’s Orchestra, the Cincinnati Composers’ Guild and the I Solisti Cincinnati Chamber Orchestra.
 She has served as Assistant Conductor of the Canton Symphony Orchestra (OH) and the Teatro Massimo Opera House in Palermo, Italy, and as a frequent guest of the Messiaen Academy in Zwolle, Holland.
 Ms. Hymes also founded and served as Music Director of the Maine Pro Musica Orchestra, a professional orchestra in Mid Coast Maine that she launched in 2008.

 In addition to her professional conducting career, Ms. Hymes is a frequent guest speaker.
-She has has served on the music faculty of the Worcester Polytechnic Institute, University of Akron (OH), Butler University (IN), and as Artist in Residence at Colby College (ME).
+She has has served on the music faculty of the Worcester Polytechnic Institute (MA), University of Akron (OH), Butler University (IN), and as Artist in Residence at Colby College (ME).

 Born in New York City, Janna Hymes is a Fulbright scholar, recipient of a 1999 Geraldine C. and Emory M. Ford Foundation Grant, and a prizewinner of the 1998 International Conducting Competition in Besancon, France.
 She studied under such prominent conductors as Leonard Bernstein, Gustav Meier, Otto Werner-Mueller and Gunther Schuller, and holds degrees from the University of Wisconsin-Madison and the College-Conservatory of Music of the University of Cincinnati.
 She also studied at the Tanglewood Music Center, Aspen Music Festival, the Festival at Sandpoint (ID), and the Conductor’s Guild Institute.